Zeroeh/udp-mitm/README.md

 # Todo
 - Maybe make the bash script a little more user friendly by cutting down the arguments a little bit?
+- Make a script that removes the iptable rules.